Last Updated on

 That said once the second round is over, and fall is coming to an end many people leave the dead or dying blooms on their flowers to protect the development of flowers for the following spring.
 This is particularly important if you live in an area where your plants are outside and not in pots, meaning they are exposed to the entire winter elements.

-Changing the color of your flowers
+Changing the colour of your flowers

-If you have an Endless Summer variety you can attempt to change the color.
+If you have an Endless Summer variety you can attempt to change the colour.
 You can add items to your soil to make them highly alkaline or highly acidic to control the pink or the blue colors you get with your flowers.
 An Endless Summer variety is a big leaf hydrangea which means that if you add more acid to your soil it will produce blue flowers whereas if you add more alkalinity to your soil it will produce pink flowers.

 If you choose to do this it is important to note that you will have to do it every season and it might be best to add whatever element you are choosing to add into your fertilizer, especially if you add fertilizer twice per year.
 The reason for this is that your soil will automatically go back to its normal pH levels so you can integrate something into your compost or your fertilizer regularly to keep the pH at a level that you prefer and, as a result, keep the flowers at a color that you prefer.
 If you grow them in pots it’s much easier to control the soil as the soil is all contained and easy to control.